 The wrong kind of engagement program quickly becomes tedious and seemingly pointless.
 Boredom sets in and employee response rates drop.
 So how can you avoid ‘program fatigue’?

-The right kind of survey to avoid program fatigue is a regular part of your organization’s annual cycle.
+The right kind of survey to avoid program fatigue is a regular part of your organisation’s annual cycle.
 It’s focused in its purpose.
 It asks questions that are not too easy, yet concise enough not to require hours of consideration.
 It delivers actionable responses and enables timely follow-up.

 A survey that suddenly appears at random is less impactful than one timed to coincide regularly with a particular event in the annual cycle.
 When it’s part of the annual cycle, employees expect the survey and have time throughout the year to think about it.